mmagnus/emacs-env/README.md

 # Magnus' Emacs Env

-I have been using Emacs for over 10 years now.
-This is my config file :-)
+I've been using Emacs for over 10 years now.
+This's my config file :-) it might be useful for someone.

 I'm using: